fongc123/notes/Machine Learning/Clustering.md

 $$dist_{complete}(C_1,C_2)=\max_{x_1,x_2}\{dist(x_1,x_2)|x_1\in C_1,x_2\in C_2\}$$

 It tends to result in tight clusters.
-As it considers the maximum distance, it is is problematic if the clusters are elongated (i.e., non-circular).
+As it considers the maximum distance, it is problematic if the clusters are elongated (i.e., non-circular).

 ### Group Average
 The <span style = "color:lightblue">group average distance</span> is the average distance between any object in $C_1$ and any object in $C_2$, where $N_1$ is the number of elements in $C_1$ and $N_2$ is the number of elements in $C_2$.